Last Updated: January 2024

 Cookies are used by nearly all websites and do not harm your system.

-- Performance cookies: These cookies enable us to monitor and improve the performance of our websites.
-For example, they allow us to count visits, identify traffic sources and see which parts of the sites are most popular.
+● Performance cookies: These cookies enable us to monitor and improve the performance of our Websites.
+For example, they allow us to count visits, identify traffic sources and see which parts of the Websites are most popular.

-- Functionality cookies: These cookies allow our websites to remember choices you make and provide enhanced features.
-For instance, we may be able to provide you with news or updates relevant to the services you use.
+● Functionality cookies: These cookies allow our Websites to remember choices you make and provide enhanced features.
+For instance, we may be able to provide you with news or updates relevant to the products / services you use and cookies may be used to remember if you are already registered for newsletters or email subscription services and whether to show certain notifications which might only be valid to subscribers.
 They may also be used to provide services you have requested such as viewing a video or commenting on a blog.
 The information these cookies collect is usually anonymised.

 To change the cookies relating to third party users, please click on the above hyperlink relating to the relevant third party user (eg Facebook, Twitter).
 Please note you will be redirected to the third party's website.

 To change the cookies in your web browser, please follow the relevant below hyperlink (based on your browser).
 Please note you will be redirected to the browser's website.

 If you choose to reject cookies via your browser, you may still use our Websites, however, your access to some functionality may be restricted.

 We may use web beacons on our Websites from time to time.
 Web beacons or clear.gifs are small pieces of code placed on a web page to monitor visitors' behaviour and collect data about the visitors viewing a web page.
 For example, web beacons can be used to count the users who visit the page or to deliver a cookie to the browser of a visitor viewing that page.

 © 2024 Ausmed Education Pty Ltd. All Rights Reserved.